Wondering how to correct crouch gait in cerebral palsy patients?

 Walking with crouch gait uses up more energy than normal walking, which causes fatigue and joint pain.

-Essentially, your body has to work harder to stay balanced, and because your ankles, knees, and hips are continuously bent, some muscles are constantly being strained, while others are underused.
+Your body has to work harder to stay balanced, and because your ankles, knees, and hips are continuously contracted, some muscles are constantly being strained, while others are underused.

 This muscle imbalance increases joint pressure and can result in chronic pain.